fudge-py/fudge/docs/index.rst

    - Downsides: In case the AdWords API ever changes, your code would still work in your test environment giving you false positives.
    - Upsides: You no longer depend on the Internet or the AdWords sandbox service and your tests will run a lot faster.

 As you can see, there are pros and cons to using fake objects in place of real ones.
 As a general rule of thumb you should use fake objects sparingly.
 First and foremost, ask yourself, *what* am I testing?
 If you're using something like the `awapi <http://code.google.com/p/google-api-adwords-python-lib>`_ Python module to connect to the AdWords API then you do not need to test awapi itself; it already has unit tests of its own.
 Plus, it calls an external web service.
 What if the service is down?
 What if it doesn't have the data you're expecting?
-Fudge eliminates the Internet from this problem entirely.
+Fudge eliminates these problem entirely.

 Here's some code you might want to test.
 This method creates and returns a new AdWords client: